kumuluz/kumuluzee-metrics/README.md

 The implementation is based on Dropwizard metrics.
 More information about their implementation can be found on [github](https://github.com/dropwizard/metrics) or their [official page](http://metrics.dropwizard.io).

-We are working on making KumuluzEE Metrics fully compliant with MicroProfile Metrics.
-This is a development version and may not be fully stable.
+KumuluzEE Metrics is fully compliant with MicroProfile Metrics 1.1.

 ## Usage